literalplus/literalplus.github.io/README.md

 "n1 💪"
 — [@GoTeufelchen](https://twitter.com/go_teufelchen)

-pls send me ur reviews on Twitter to be included here 💖
+pls send me ur reviews on the fediverse to be included here 💖

 License
 ========